NCAR/wrf_hydro_nwm_public/.github/PULL_REQUEST_TEMPLATE.md

 Use this template to give a detailed message describing the change you want to make to the code.
-If you are unclear on what should be written here, see  https://github.com/wrf-model/WRF/wiki/Making-a-good-pull-request-message for some general guidance

 The title of this pull request should be a brief "purpose" for this change.